Nema Buys Thread

 The Animals Dig A Well

 This Nyungwe folktale features stunning artwork by Brazilian artist João Carlos Brito.
 The story tells what happens when the animals try to keep Rabbit away from their waterhole because he didn’t help dig!
-This book is also available on the African Storybook website.
-You can find the English version here.
-If you look at the […]
+View this book on the Bloom Library: Animals Dig A Well Questions about this book?
+Contact us.

 Goat, Dog and Cow

 Taxis are a familiar sight on roads all over southern Africa.
 So are goats, dogs, and cows.
 This charming modern folktale is an explanatory story.
 It imagines a history to explain why each of the animals interacts in a different way with the familiar form of transportation.
-This book is also available on the African […]
+View this book on the Bloom Library: Goat, […]

 Chameleon Races Rabbit